 What this does is give your French a constant low hum, an “euh” which makes your pronunciation sound more native like.
 Listen for it.
 This “euh” is so common that it is also used even when there is no “e”, at the end of words for example.
 It sort of replaces the English “umm”.
 Getting good at making this sound is an important part of your total French pronunciation package.

 I recommend that you practice each individual feature of the language that I have described here separately.
 Do a lot of listening.
 Practice reading out loud and recording yourself and see how well you can put the whole package together.
-But when you are speaking with people, just let it all come out naturally and don’t doubt yourself.
+Remember, language learning takes time.
+Finally, when you are speaking with people, just let it all come out naturally and don’t doubt yourself.

 Planning a trip to France?
 Check out this LingQ blog post to learn some fun French pick up lines!